franciscocasillas/franciscocasillas/README.md

 - 👋 Hi, I’m @franciscocasillas
-- 👀 I’m interested in coding and music
+- 👀 I’m interested in coding, illustration and music
-- 🌱 I’m currently learning the Foundations section of The Odin project
+- 🌱 I’m currently taking part of the LaunchX program for full web stack developers powered by Microsoft
+- 🦁 I'm also part of #100devs under the wing of Leon Noel
-- 💞️ I’m looking to collaborate on all sorts of fun projects
+- 💞️ I'd love to collaborate on all sort of projects, especially the good looking ones
-- 📫 You can reach me at lucanocasillas@gmail.com
+- 📫 You can reach me at chiccasillas@gmail.com

 <!---
 franciscocasillas/franciscocasillas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.